ObEngine/Obidog/README.md

 All of that is great, but there is a catch: if the user uses the scripting language, it is not C++ anymore and therefore, the user won't be able to use the C++ documentation anymore (not the same symbols / types).

-That's where Obeldog comes into action (again!), it will create try to generate a documentation for the target scripting language using the Doxygen XML and the generated bindings, translating symbols and types on the go to generate a coherant and nice looking documentation website.
+That's where Obidog comes into action (again!), it will create try to generate a documentation for the target scripting language using the Doxygen XML and the generated bindings, translating symbols and types on the go to generate a coherant and nice looking documentation website.

 ### Usage

-Just run `obeldog documentation` and it will generate all the ÖbEngine documentation into the `docs/` folder.
+Just run `obidog documentation` and it will generate all the ÖbEngine documentation into the `docs/` folder.

 ### Template customisation